JFitz97/CryptoClustering/README.md

 # CryptoClustering
-In this challenge, I used unsupervised machine learning to determine
+In this challenge, I used unsupervised machine learning to analyze price change data for various cryptocurrencies.
+The raw data was scaled, and an optimal k-means was determined.
+I used Python and sickit-learn to cluster the data while comparing 24-hour price changes with 7-day price changes for each cryptocurrency analyzed.
+I then used Principle Component Analysis to reduce the dimensionality of the dataset and re-clustered the cryptocurrencies to increase interpretability.
+Using PCA resulted in clusters with a tighter spread.